yifeifang/cse481c/Lab-4:-Running-on-the-real-robot.md

 * If you are publishing raw velocity commands, be sure to publish to `cmd_vel` as recommended by the Fetch docs.
 That way, you can stop the robot at any time by pressing the deadman button (L1) on the joystick.
 * Always keep the robot's emergency stop button facing outward where it can be easily reached.
 * Always supervise the robot when it is operating.
 Someone should be able to reach the emergency stop button at all times.
+* Hit the software runstop when you are not using the robot.
+This prevents you or someone else in the class from accidentally running code that moves the real robot.

 # Robot etiquette
 There are six teams and one robot, so you must be courteous and try to use the simulator as much as possible.